 - Great weather-resistance

 Fortunately, the minimalist aesthetic of this beautiful women’s parka is not the only good thing about it.
-Canada Goose’s Women’s Chelsea Parka uses quality duck down to keep its wearer warm and it comes equipped with many convenient features, such as the fleece-lined hand-warming pockets or the removable and adjustable hood.
+Canada Goose’s Women’s Chelsea Parka uses quality duck down to keep its wearer warm.
+It has many convenient features, such as the fleece-lined hand-warming pockets or the removable and adjustable hood.

-The parka itself is made out of CG’s proprietary Arctic-Tech fabric and easily provides phenomenal performance when it comes to weather resistance and overall durability.
-It sports a hip-length, quilt-through design and looks very attractive in all color variants.
+The parka is made out of CG’s proprietary Arctic-Tech fabric and easily provides phenomenal performance regarding weather resistance and overall durability.
+It has a hip-length, quilt-through design and looks attractive in all color variants.

 Canada Goose Women’s Shelburne Parka